golorins/embedded-jmxtrans-war/README.md

 jmxtrans.kv.refresh: refresh time interval in milliseconds: default 120sec
 ```

-The value of jmxtrans.kv.config is also retrieved from the init-param of the servlet as defined in the web.xml file.
+The value of jmxtrans.kv.config and jmxtrans.kv.refresh is also retrieved from the init-param of the servlet as defined in the web.xml file.
 The system property value overrides the init-param one.

 To specify a cluster of etcd servers you can use the syntax ```etcd://[127.0.0.1:4001,127.0.0.1:4002]/path```.
 Servers are used in the given order
 Ex.